Note: I paid full price for this quilt and am reviewing with no benefits, just enjoyment of being a nerd 🙂

 Lastly I am a side sleeper, and I don’t feel this mat was helpful for me, sometimes my hip bone would stick through and poke the ground.

 Note I have revisited this trip in 2018 a Medium SEKI loop post here!
+This is more updated and detailed but had nicer weather so less doom and gloom 🙂

 This has been a real tetris of an endeavour.
 How do I fit 12 days of crap in a bag that is only designed for maximum 30-35lbs.
 Last time I checked, I eat a lot of food in 12 days!
 Now I have to add a shelter, clothing, toiletries, sleep system, cook system, fuel, water, first aid – oh my!